Grant for a Handicap Bedroom

 Again the hospital sent him home prematurely against our will.
 This time lasting less than 24 hours before he had to be rushed back to Gainesville Hospital.
 The operation failed and had to be done over.
 From there he was transported to the rehab hospital, Select Specialty Hospital in Gainesville where he remained from July 21st to October 23rd.
 He had developed a MRSA blood infection again that is resistant to treatment with most antibiotics, MRSA, plus a bug resistant to the antibiotic vancomycin, VRE.

 The doctors were trying aggressive combinations of new "super antibiotics" to try to kill the bug.
 But the bug was not cooperating and they are running out of options.
-Lord willing, he survived this ordeal, but the odds against Bob are still high.
+Lord willing,

 As his spouse, I have my hands more than full, 24/7 caregiver trying to hold the family and household together, working and traveling an hour back and forth from hospital to home for over 51/2 months took a toll.